 Step 5: Plate the mofongo

-Spray inside of a small bowl or ramekin with cooking spray or grease with oil.
+Spray inside of a small condiment bowl or ramekin with cooking spray or grease with oil.
 Pack a portion of the plantain dough into the bowl to shape it, then invert the bowl to slide the mofongo out onto a plate.
 Press the top of the mofongo with your thumb to create a small crevasse.

 Step 6: Cook the shrimp